jsenv/core/readme.md

 npm install --save-dev @jsenv/core
 ```

-`@jsenv/core` is tested on Mac, Windows, Linux on Node.js 14.17.0.
+_@jsenv/core_ is tested on Mac, Windows, Linux on Node.js 16.13.0.
 Other operating systems and Node.js versions are not tested.

 # Configuration

-Jsenv configuration is done in [jsenv.config.mjs](https://github.com/jsenv/jsenv-core#jsenvconfigmjs) and [babel.config.cjs](https://github.com/jsenv/jsenv-core#babelconfigcjs).
+Jsenv configuration is done in [jsenv.config.mjs](#jsenvconfigmjs) and [babel.config.cjs](#babelconfigcjs).

 ## jsenv.config.mjs

-Jsenv codebase usually puts configuration in a top level file named `jsenv.config.mjs`.
+Jsenv codebase usually puts configuration in a top level file named _jsenv.config.mjs_.

-It's recommended to use the following `jsenv.config.mjs`
+It's recommended to use the following _jsenv.config.mjs_

 ```js
 /*